docker/opensource/docs/project/test-and-docs.md

 ## Build and test the documentation

 The Docker documentation source files are under `docs`.
 The content is written using extended Markdown.
-We use the static generator <a href="http://www.mkdocs.org/" target="_blank">MkDocs</a> to build Docker's documentation.
+We use the static generator [MkDocs](http://www.mkdocs.org/) to build Docker's documentation.
 Of course, you don't need to install this generator to build the documentation, it is included with container.

 You should always check your documentation for grammar and spelling.
-The best way to do this is with <a href="http://www.hemingwayapp.com/" target="_blank">an online grammar checker</a>.
+The best way to do this is with [an online grammar checker](http://www.hemingwayapp.com/).

 When you change a documentation source file, you should test your change locally to make sure your content is there and any links work correctly.
 You